KasperPtak/blog/README.md

 # blog
 This is a Laravel project for managing posts.
-It allows users to create, view, update, and delete posts.
+It allows users to create, view and delete posts.

-## Prerequisites
+### Prerequisites

 Before running the project, ensure you have the following installed on your local machine: